Lots of Nothing: Commercial performance

 On 10 July 2021, "Lots of Nothing" was one of MTV Australia's playlist additions for that week.

 In Australia, "Lots of Nothing" debuted at number 14 on the ARIA Top 20 Australian Singles Chart, before falling out the following week.
 On 26 January 2021, Australian Recording Industry Association (ARIA) published their mid-week chart, in which they revealed the song was likely to make its debut on the ARIA Singles Chart that week.
 On 28 January, it debuted at number 34 on the ARIA Singles Chart for the chart dated 31 January, becoming their second Top 50 entry in their home country, after "Booster Seat" achieved the same feat in 2020.
 The song dropped into the lower fifty one week later.

 In New Zealand, "Lots of Nothing" debuted at number 36 on the NZ Top 40 Hot Singles Chart for the chart dated 5 July 2021, before falling out the following week.

 By 14 October 2021, "Lots of Nothing" had accumulated more than 3 million streams on Spotify.

 Live performances

 On 5 May 2021, Spacey Jane debuted "Lots of Nothing" during a performance at the Fremantle Arts Centre on their Sunlight Tour.
-On 2 August, they released official footage of a live performance of the song, which was recorded at the Enmore Theatre, Sydney, between May 25 and June 2 that year during the same tour.
+On 2 August, they released official footage of a live performance of the song, which was recorded at the Enmore Theatre, Sydney, between 25 May and 2 June that year during the same tour.